Today I have the marina knit cowl pattern for you to enjoy. And I'm so in love with the colors.

 Abbreviations: K, k = knit, P, p = purl, rep = repeat

-Notes: I used two stitch patterns for the Marina Cowl, seed stitch and dot stitch.
-You can use different colored yarns or simply make it plain.
-I used Caron X Pantone and just love the yarn!
+Notes: I used two stitch patterns for the Marina Cowl, seed stitch pattern and dot stitch.

 Work 7 rows of Seed stitch.
 For seed stitch knit as follows: